plenoptic-org/plenoptic/docs/user_guide/reproduce/synthesizing_adversarial_examples/adversarial_examples_metamer.md

 po.plot.imshow(diff_rescaled, as_rgb=True, title=title);
 ```

-The difference between synthesized and original images looks like random pixel noise distributed across the image.
-Let us try visualizing the difference in each color channel (red, green, and blue) separately, to see if there's any structure hiding there.
+The difference between synthesized and original images has some structure but it does not look like a {glue}`category_name`, or similar.
+Let us also visualize the difference in each color channel (red, green, and blue) separately, to see if there's any structure hiding there.

 ```{code-cell} ipython3
 diff = met.metamer - img